 It’s getting a bit colder by now, so I put on my ski trousers and insert two foot warmers in my shoes.
 Luckily, gloves are not needed yet.
 After that, we quickly eat a large piece of pie, drink some coffee and continue the Messier Marathon

-We now say farewell to the Big Dipper with another face-on galaxy, a good opportunity to compare them side by side.
+We now say farewell to the Big Dipper with yet another face-on galaxy, a good opportunity to compare it to M51 side by side.
 M101 (23:20) is a lot bigger and the arms are a bit harder to see than with the previous object.
-The core is compact and brighter than the surrounding area and a foreground star is visible next to it.
-The arms can still be seen by looking away from them and I could draw these now too.
+The core is compact and far brighter than the surrounding area and a foreground star is visible next to it.
+The arms can still be seen by looking away from them and I could definitely draw these too.
 There are some patches of nebulosity here and there which are a bit brighter than the immediate surroundings.

 A globular cluster is up next now in Coma Berenices: M53 (23:29), which already produces a beautiful sight at 120x and can mostly be resolved.
 The core seems a bit square because it is flattened a little at one side.
 I also take a look at NGC 5053 afterwards and I am surprised that I was able to see it two years ago with the 15×70 binoculars, because even in the 10 inch this thing is very weak.
 It is a large, ghostly stain with a few dim specks of light in it.
 M64 (23:35), the Black Eye Galaxy, is a bit bigger than I remember.
 It certainly is a bright glow with a bit of a stellar core and the dark edge around it is clearly visible (with AV).
 Nice one.